programmerraja/MyBlog/content/notes/2024/AI Agent.md

 Hypothetical document embedding
 - ask LLM to suggest Hypothetical document for query and use that to fetch from DB

+BM25,ADA-002

+### RAG Evaluation

+RAG Triad of metrics
+- Context Relevance -> is retervied context relvant to the query?
+- Answer Relevance -> is the response relvant to the query?
+- Groundedness -> is response supported by the context?

+Framework for eval `trulens_eval`
 ### RAG Fusion

 How it works